Nick Cuti

-Nicola Cuti (October 29, 1944 – February 21, 2020), known as Nick Cuti, was an American artist and comic book writer-editor, science-fiction novelist; he was the co-creator of E-Man (with artist Joe Staton) and Moonchild, Captain Cosmos, and Starflake the Cosmic Sprite.
-He also worked as an animation background designer, magazine illustrator and screenwriter.
+Nicola Cuti (October 29, 1944 – February 21, 2020), known as Nick Cuti, was an American artist and comic book writer/editor, science-fiction novelist; he was the co-creator of E-Man (with artist Joe Staton) and Moonchild, Captain Cosmos, and Starflake the Cosmic Sprite.
+He also worked as an animation background designer, magazine illustrator, and screenwriter.

 Biography

 Early life

 Nicola Cuti was born on October 29, 1944, in Brooklyn, New York, the first of two sons of Alphonso Gitano Cuti, a darkroom technician, and Laura Antoinette Sica, a housewife.
 His grandparents had emigrated from Italy in the 1930s to make a home in America.
 His brother, Emil, was a medical technician and later sold medical supplies to hospitals.

-He served in the United States Air Force as an Air Policeman from 1966 to 1972, stationed at Toul Rossieres Air Base, France; Cigli, Turkey; and Bangor, Maine.
-His first published work, a comic strip, was published in a French magazine, Singular-Plural, and his first published story, “Grub” was published in Creepy Magazine while he was on active status in Bangor, Maine.
+He served in the United States Air Force as an air policeman from 1966 to 1972, stationed at Toul-Rosières Air Base, France; Çiğli, Turkey; and Bangor, Maine.
+His first published work, a comic strip, was published in a French magazine, Singular-Plural, and his first published story, “Grub” was published in Creepy magazine while he was on active status in Bangor.

-After leaving the service, his first employment was at Krantz Animation Studio in New York City, which was under the direction of the legendary filmmaker, Ralph Bakshi.
+After leaving the service, his first employment was at Krantz Animation Studio in New York City, which was under the direction of the legendary filmmaker Ralph Bakshi.

-In 1972, while visiting his parents in Florida, he met a pretty[?] young blonde girl on the flight, Charlene Veselsky, and they were married six months later.
-Together they had a daughter, Jaymee, who worked as a journalist and is presently[?] in the publicity department of the Portland, Oregon Water Department.
+In 1972, while visiting his parents in Florida, he met Charlene Veselsky on the flight, and they were married six months later.
+Together they had a daughter, Jaymee, who worked as a journalist and at the time of Nick Cuti's death in 2020 was in the publicity department of the Portland, Oregon Water Department.
 Nick and Charlene were divorced in 1995.